 Pierre Gorman Award

-The Pierre Gorman Award, valued at up to $25,000, is now open for applications from Victorian public library services.
-The award supports improved access to or delivery of library and information services for people with a disability.
+Valued at up to $25,000, the Pierre Gorman Award supports improved access to or delivery of library and information services for people with a disability.

 Award funds can be used for activities including (but not limited to):